Skip to main content

 The Minor in Philosophy

-A minor in ethics includes 5 course units, at least 3 of which must be taken at Moravian (or another LVAIC institution).
+A minor in ethical studies includes 5 course units, at least 3 of which must be taken at Moravian (or another LVAIC institution).
 Philosophy 222, 224, and 355 are required.
-In addition, students must choose 2 course units from among the list below; 1 relevant course from outside the department of philosophy or 1 special topics course may be included in the minor, with approval from the chair of philosophy:
+In addition, students must choose 2 course units from among the list below; 1 relevant course from outside the department of philosophy or 1 special topics course may be included in the minor, with approval from program director of ethics:

 PHIL 226.2 and 227.2 Ethics Bowl